TREE LIFE

 Thank you Tom, believe it or not, the Acacia picture is becoming clearer and I am sure all of us have found that our understanding of how to identify them is a little better than it was before.

--Meg Coates Pagrave
+-Meg Coates Palgrave

-USASA FARM AND SARUWE RIVER – SUNDAY SEPTEMBER 1986
+USASA FARM AND SARUWE RIVER – SUNDAY 21st SEPTEMBER 1986

-On previous botanic garden walks Tom has casually referred to the “Basement Complex”, a term I have only recently begun to understand.
+On previous botanic garden walks, Tom has casually referred to the “Basement Complex”, a term I have only recently begun to understand.
 The Basement Complex consists of the oldest rocks in Zimbabwe and these formed while they were deep down below the surface but have since been exposed due to erosion.
 Strangely enough because of buckling of the earth’s crust these old rocks now form the middle and Highveld of Zimbabwe.
 The lowveld areas generally consist of younger sediments and rocks that were deposited on top of the Basement Complex.

 There are two important elements in the Basement Complex.
 The greenstone belts and the younger granitic rock that welled up into the greenstones, assimilating some and pushing other areas aside.
-This granite solidified underground and now forms large granite dwalas like those we saw last month beyond Makumbe Mission I have always associated granite with fertile soils but that was in areas where the quartz in the rock goes into solution fairly rapidly, forming fine sand which, with other minerals that weather to nutrient rich clays, results in high fertility.
-Locally the situation is different, the nutrient rich clay is washed away before the quartz breaks down resulting in infertile sandy soils and the typical trees we saw last month.
-The greenstone belts form different soils with more clay are often richer, although within these belts there are many soil types as the geology is complex.
-Chegutu lies on a greenstone belt and this, together with the lower altitude, results in the exciting vegetation.
+This granite solidified underground and now forms large granite dwalas like those we saw last month beyond Makumbe Mission I have always associated granite with fertile soils but that was in areas where the quartz in the rock goes into solution fairly rapidly, forming fine sand which, with other minerals that weather to nutrient-rich clays, results in high fertility.
+Locally the situation is different, the nutrient-rich clay is washed away before the quartz breaks down resulting in infertile sandy soils and the typical trees we saw last month.
+The greenstone belts form different soils with more clay and are often richer, although within these belts there are many soil types as the geology is complex.
+Chegutu lies on a greenstone belt and this, together with the lower altitude, results in exciting vegetation.

 We saw so much in one day I can only really skim over the highlights.
 Having left Harare and traveled through miombo woodland with its typical Brachystegia – Julbernardia association, we stopped at an Acacia patch beyond Norton.
-A stand of A.polyacantha displayed their white bark while A.karroo and the fine leaved A.rehmanniana had red bark.
+A stand of A.polyacantha displayed their white bark while A.karroo and the fine-leaved A.rehmanniana had red bark.
 Tom taught us to identify A.nilotica by its anastomosing bark and so far it seems to work well.
-Both A.sieberiana and A.garrardii are common along this road and on the way home we examined the grove of enormous A.galpinii on the Harare side of Norton these trees were in full flower with spikes of purple calyces breaking out into light yellow sprays.
+Both A.sieberiana and A. gerrardii are common along this road and on the way home we examined the grove of enormous A.galpinii on the Harare side of Norton these trees were in full flower with spikes of purple calyces breaking out into light yellow sprays.

 A short way along the Seigneury Road we crossed the first outcrop of ironstone of the Chegutu greenstone belt.
 Here Maureen spotted a Gardenia volkensii in full flower, its long calyx tubes and lack of a rusty powder differentiate it from the many G.ternifolia we saw on Usasa.
-At the Brierley’s farmhouse e were welcomed with a superb tea and a great social gathering that spilled out into the garden to examine fine specimens of Combretum zeyheri, C.collinum, C.hereroense and C.molle all together and in fruit.
+At the Brierley’s farmhouse we were welcomed with a superb tea and a great social gathering that spilled out into the garden to examine fine specimens of Combretum zeyheri, C.collinum, C.hereroense and C.molle all together and in fruit.
 In the afternoon we were all fooled by a C.imberbe on the south side of the road bridge alongside the Saruwe River.
 The long shoots were armed with pairs of sharply pointed short shoots and in an opposite decussate arrangement.
 The leaves come off both short and long shoots.

 Although we now seldom have trouble separating Cassine matabelica from C.aethiopica, I never remember which name applies to which.
 Phil points out that C.matabelica looks like Catha edulis whereas C.aethiopica resembles Maytenus undata, and no one muddles Catha with M.undata.
 We saw large specimens of C.matabelica on Usasa, and then found both growing alongside each other at Saruwe.
-At a tall Ochna schweinfurthiana Ann Bianchi taught us two new facts, firstly, that this species can produce a mass- of flowers like those we have seen before in O.pulchra, the specimens in Phil’s garden flower sporadically and secondly, we learned the delightful word tessellated to describe the bark of this species.
+At a tall Ochna schweinfurthiana Ann Bianchi taught us two new facts, firstly, that this species can produce a mass of flowers like those we have seen before in O.pulchra, the specimens in Phil’s garden flower sporadically and secondly, we learned the delightful word tessellated to describe the bark of this species.
 The word comes from tesserae, the small blocks used in mosaic.

 Arriving on the jasperlite we had much to do and find and people all went fossicking off.
 We learned about banded jasper, picture jasper and found some amazing colours.
-Around us were the tall Haplocoalum foliolosum Meg mentioned last month, and the peeling bark of Euphorbia espinosa.
-We were pleased to have Gill Masterson with us to enjoy rediscovering Maerua fresii in full flower.
+Around us were the tall Haplocoeum foliolosum Meg mentioned last month, and the peeling bark of Euphorbia espinosa.
+We were pleased to have Gill Masterson with us to enjoy rediscovering Maerua friesii in full flower.
 Gill had originally discovered this species on a neighbouring farm as a new record for the country.
 In the Flora it is only listed from the forests and Baikiaea woodlands of Tanganyika, Zaire, Zambia and Malawi.
 Some leaves have a distinct swelling at the top of the petiole, something like that in Cola, whereas other specimens were only furry all over.
 Also on the jasper was Rothmannia fischeri in flower and fruit, and Hippocratea parvifolia in fruit.

 Ehretia obtusifolia.
 Photo: Bart Wursten.
 Source: Flora of Zimbabwe